proxyserver2023/k8s/README.md

 ## Concepts
 It orchestrates computing, networking, and storage infrastructure on behalf of user workloads

-- **Labels** organize resources
+- **Labels** - organize resources
-- **Annotation** decorate resources with custom info
+- **Annotation** - decorate resources with custom info

-Os level virtualization rather than Hardware level virtualization. containers are isolated from each other and from the host. they have their own filesystems, they can't see each others porcesses, and their computational resources usage can be bounded.
+- **Virtualization** - Os level virtualization rather than Hardware level virtualization. containers are isolated from each other and from the host. they have their own filesystems, they can't see each others porcesses, and their computational resources usage can be bounded.

-**Kubernetes Master** - three processes: kube-apiserver, kube-controller-manager, kube-scheduler
+- **Kubernetes Master** - three processes: kube-apiserver, kube-controller-manager, kube-scheduler

-**Kubernetes Non-Master** - two proceses: kubelet, kube-proxy
+- **Kubernetes Non-Master** - two proceses: kubelet, kube-proxy

-## k8s basics
+## k8s commands
 ``` bash
 minikube start
 minikube dashboard